neilsf/XC-BASIC/README.md

 Variables, constants and labels can be **global** or **local**.

-- Any variable or constant declared using a `CONST`,  `LET`, `DIM` or `ḊATA` statement outside a `PROC ...
+- Any variable or constant declared using a `CONST`,  `LET`, `DIM` or `DATA` statement outside a `PROC ...
 ENDPROC` pair is considered to be a global variable and can only be accessed from the global scope.
 Global variables are accessible from within a procedure by using the global modifier (`\`).
-- Any variable or constant declared using a `CONST`, `LET`, `DIM` or `ḊATA` statement inside a `PROC ...
+- Any variable or constant declared using a `CONST`, `LET`, `DIM` or `DATA` statement inside a `PROC ...
 ENDPROC` pair, including the procedure's parameters, is considered to be a local variable and can only be accessed within that procedure.

 Please see the documentation for the `PROC ...
 ENDPROC` statements for more details.